 BreezyPass ๐Ÿƒ

-Strong passwords that are easy to type on a phone.
+Strong passwords that are easy to type and easy to remember.

 โ€ฆ